-How many times have you looked back at something you’ve done in your career and thought, “That was stupid.
-Why did I do that?”
-Because you didn’t know better.
+How many times have you looked back at something you've done in your career and thought, "That was stupid.
+Why did I do that?"
+Because you didn't know better.
 Everyone makes mistakes, but (hopefully) we learn from them.
 In software development, this is especially true.
-When we do usability testing at Daxko, we’re trying to figure out what mistakes we’ve made in our software so that we can make them right.
-From one-on-one user interviews over GoToMeeting to in-person sessions like the ones at Daxko Reach, improving the experience for our users is top of mind for Daxko.
+When we do usability testing at Daxko, we're trying to figure out what mistakes we've made in our software so that we can make them right.
+Improving the experience for our users is top of mind for Daxko.

 From watching customers actually use Engage real-time, we also learned that "less isn't always more."
 The Engage product development team thought that it would be more efficient if the system automatically saved data when users were in the process of setting up an initiative workflow (versus having to click a Save button after entering the info for each step).
 It turns out that not having Save buttons actually made users a bit uneasy.
 They weren't confident the system was actually saving their input.
 This uncertainty trumped any anticipated gains in efficiency, and so we ended up putting Save buttons on the interface.

 It's funny how the little things add up.

 A bunch of small usability problems can really add up to a negative overall user experience.
 Doing usability testing on our products helps us find the small wins, the big losses, and everything in between.
 You can help Daxko make things easier to use by giving feedback on Daxko.com.